A four-season resort area

-Toward the center, wildlife observation and northern pike fishing await at Lac St-Charles.
-The region is also popular among bird lovers, who visit the area to observe the 160 species that inhabit the wetlands of Marais du Nord.
+Toward the center, the region is popular among bird lovers, who visit the area to observe the 160 species that inhabit the wetlands of Marais du Nord.

 If you continue along your way you'll come upon the Lac-Delage resort area.

 At the northernmost point of the region, Parc national de la Jacques-Cartier boasts irresistible recreational opportunities on the famous Jacques-Cartier River, where you can let the current carry you in a canoe, kayak, or an inflatable raft.
 You can even go fishing!

 A little further east you'll find Réserve faunique des Laurentides, a wildlife reserve known for its brook trout fishing and, in the fall, small game hunting.

 he Jacques Cartier region is famous for its outdoor recreational areas brimming with activities for the entire family, all year round.
 Its mountains, forests, and wetlands are perfect for hiking enthusiasts, with many excellent trails and fine lookouts.

 Continue on on your way toward Saint-Gabriel-de-Valcartier and you'll come to Valcartier Vacation Village—Canada's biggest water park.
 It's the perfect place to cool down on hot summer days with its many waterslides, a wave pool, and its adventure rivers.
 You can also go white-water rafting, canoeing, or karting, and even camp onsite.
 During the winter months, the park turns into the largest snow-slide destination in the Americas.
 There's no better way to get in touch with your inner child!

 Cyclists can access the 60-kilometer Jacques-Cartier/Portneuf bike path from this sector, or ride all the way into downtown Québec City along Corridor des Cheminots.

 The Jacques-Cartier region is also home to one outstanding golf course, Mont-Tourbillon in Lac-Beauport.

 In the Jacques-Cartier region, relax and recharge your batteries at one of the local spas.
 Several of the area's renowned inns have health spas offering a wealth of esthetic and massage treatments, with pools, saunas, and hot tubs all onsite.